inoxlang/inox/docs/builtin.md

 ```
 ### idt

-the idt (identity) function takes a single argument and returns it..
+the idt (identity) function takes a single argument and returns it.

 ## Html